About once a week I get asked “What Camera do you use? What Lens is that?” I love answering questions and supporting new photographers!!

-Since they are still hard to come by, I figured I would write a brief review on my initial thoughts.
+Since they are still hard to come by, I figured I would write a brief review of my initial thoughts.
 I have only had it for a few days but have used it at home, for a family session, and for some food photography.

 It is truly an amazing camera.
-I am in complete amazement of high ISO capabilities, weather-sealed body, crazy resolution, and the superior dynamic range.
-I love the silent shooting live-mode and hope to take full advantage of the touch-tilt-LCD-screen when I am doing flat-lay photos.
+I am in complete amazement of the high ISO capabilities, weather-sealed body, crazy resolution, and superior dynamic range.
+I love the silent shooting live mode and hope to take full advantage of the touch-tilt LCD screen when I am doing flat-lay photos.

-I do not mind the re-loation of the ISO button, but I know it might slow me down a bit since I also still will be shooting with dual cameras on wedding days.
-My second camera is the Nikon D810 or the Nikon DF.
+I do not mind the re-location of the ISO button, but I know it might slow me down a bit since I also still will be shooting with dual cameras on wedding days.
+My second camera is the Nikon D810 or the Nikon Df.
 We have three 810s and one DF in our arsenal of gear.
 When you are traveling and shooting as much as we do, I always like knowing if any one of our cameras has any issues we have plenty of back-ups on hand so we can still do our job without any stress or interruptions.

-Nikon D810 – Both Caleb and I love this camera so much, we have three of them.
+Nikon D810 – Both Caleb and I love this camera so much, that we have three of them.

-Nikon DF – I love the image quality, ease of use, weight and classic look of this camera SO MUCH!
+Nikon DF – I love the image quality, ease of use, weight, and classic look of this camera SO MUCH!

 Nikon 50 mm – My favorite lens.
 I could (and do)photograph an entire wedding with this guy.
-I shoot families, food, products, babies, kids, dogs, products, and landscapes – literally this is my baby and I never leave it behind.
+I shoot families, food, products, babies, kids, dogs, products, and landscapes – literally, this is my baby and I never leave it behind.